wistia/wistia-open-docs/_posts/hubspot.md

 ## Setting Everything Up

-There are four steps to getting fully integrated:
+There are three steps to getting fully integrated:

 1. [Enable the integration inside your HubSpot account](#enable_the_integration_in_hubspot).
 2. [Set up Turnstile to work with HubSpot](#turnstile).